Illa Formosa - ‘the beautiful island’

 ''Thank you for your report on the excellent Taiwan trip.
 I just wanted to thank you for giving us such a thoroughly enjoyable time.
 The country is a marvellous experience and the wildlife totally delightful.''
 Mr S, Oxford.

-The beautiful island of Taiwan is one of the easiest and friendliest places in which to watch birds in East Asia.
+The beautiful island of Taiwan is one of the easiest and friendliest places to watch birds in East Asia.
 Dazzling species are common in the open woodlands of the upland areas.
 Taiwan Blue Magpie, Grey-chinned Minivet, Flamecrest, Black-throated Tit and the wonderfully named Steere’s Liocichla (pronounced Leo-SIC-la) simply glow in the trees.
 And all against a backdrop of magnificent mountain scenery, as depicted in the familiar Chinese scroll paintings.

 We have chosen this time of year primarily because of the weather.
 Taiwan gets a lot of rain, especially in the spring and summer when the “Plum Rains” fall.
 November is drier, when sunshine and clear mountain views are far more likely.
 In addition, at this time the resident endemics are joined by extra treats for western birdwatchers in the shape of some fabulous wintering birds.
 These include Red-flanked Bluetails, Eyebrowed and Dusky Thrushes and species that are difficult to see elsewhere, such as the endangered Saunders’ Gull and Black-faced Spoonbill.
 Another benefit is fewer leaves on the trees, so little gems like Taiwan Yuhinas and Taiwan Yellow Tits are easier to watch.

-Roughly eighty of the resident birds are endemic species or races and many of the latter are likely to be split in the near future.
+Over eighty of the resident birds are endemic species or races and many of the latter are likely to be split in the near future.
 So we believe everything is worth a good look, as almost all birds are rare, local or special in some other way, providing high quality birding every day.

 Taiwan is a safe, tourist-friendly country, with wonderful national parks, excellent infrastructure, a fascinating ancient culture and delicious food.

 We have two nights in this superb upland area, where many of the endemic birds are found.
 We will explore bamboo clumps, ancient forest with huge trees and stands of pine.
 At this time many of the small birds are in mixed species flocks, alive with colour and calls as they feed.
 We will look for Flamecrest, Taiwan Fulvetta, White-whiskered Laughing Thrush, Taiwan Sibia, Taiwan Barwing, Taiwan Varied Tit, Owston’s Bullfinch and the rufous-bellied race of Nutcracker.
-Eyebrowed, Pale and Brown-headed Thrushes usually winter around Ali-shan.
+Eyebrowed, Pale and Brown-headed Thrushes usually winter here.

 At higher levels we can expect the beautiful Johnstone’s Robin, White’s Thrush and Vinaceous Rosefinch, plus have our best chance for Mikado Pheasant (we saw four on one visit).
 This is where we will find the endemic Formosan Macaque.
 Weather permitting, we may see the distant peak of Jade Mountain (Yushan), at 12966 feet, the highest peak in East Asia.
-Depending upon our progress, we may also take the narrow-gauge mountain railway up to a scenic viewpoint.

 Our next stop, for two nights, is where we are very lucky to have special permission to stay at a lovely University study centre at Hui-sen. Surrounded by mid-elevation forest, we will keep our eyes peeled for the bright red endemic form of Maroon Oriole, Taiwan Barbet, Oriental Turtle Dove, Crested Serpent Eagle, Crested Goshawk and Japanese Sparrowhawk.
 Black Eagle, Silver-backed Needletail, Fork-tailed Swift and Lesser Coucal are all possible.